Andy Iro: Toronto FC

 With Iro's inexplicably falling out of favor in addition to his looming contract situation, Columbus Crew traded him along with teammate Léandre Griffit in July 2011 to Toronto FC for Tony Tchani.
 He made his debut on 20 July 2011 against FC Dallas.
 He would appear for Toronto in 13 league games in addition to work in the 2011–12 CONCACAF Champions League.
 At the end of the season, Iro and Toronto could not agree on a new contract and he left the club.

 England

 Following his departure from Toronto, Iro signed with Football League One side Stevenage F.C. in September 2012.
 The move meant Iro would be playing under Gary Smith, a former Major League Soccer manager for Colorado Rapids, who he had known during his time playing in the United States.

-In November 2012, having failed to make a first-team appearances for Stevenage, Iro joined Football League Two side Barnet F.C. on loan until January 2013.
+In November 2012, having failed to make a first-team appearance for Stevenage, Iro joined Football League Two side Barnet F.C. on loan until January 2013.
 The loan at Barnet was extended until 9 February.
 Iro made 9 league appearances for Barnet, scoring once, before returning to Stevenage.

-Iro returned to Stevenage in February 2013, but did appear in any first team games for the club.
-He made no senior appearances for the club.
+Iro returned to Stevenage in February 2013 but did not appear in any first-team games for the club.